LimHyungTae/OpenFLANN/README.md

 * Set NanoFLANN and PicoFLANN to be avaiable on Point Cloud Libarary (PCL).
 * It's simple to use them!
 Just git pull this repository, then copy & paste the header files in `include` folder.
+* Usage is totally same with Point Cloud Library, i.e., `setInputCloud`, `nearestSearch`, or `radiusSearch`.
+* Many robotics guys refer to [NanoFLANN in LOAM](https://github.com/laboshinl/loam_velodyne/blob/master/include/loam_velodyne/nanoflann_pcl.h); however, the function `radiusSearch` in LOAM is actually not in use so the function does not work properly.
+So, I debugged it and revise the `radiusSearch`.
 ## Reference
 * [PCL FLANN](https://pointclouds.org/documentation/tutorials/kdtree_search.html)
 * [NanoFLANN](https://github.com/jlblancoc/nanoflann)